jclouds/jclouds/apis/byon/README.txt

   * group          - primary group of the machine. ex. hadoop
   * tags           - optional; list of arbitrary tags.
                                * note this list is not yet in jclouds NodeMetadata
-  * username       - primary login user. ex. ubuntu, vcloud, toor, root
+  * username       - primary login user. ex. ubuntu, toor, root
   * sudo_password  - optional; when a script is run with the "runAsRoot" option true, yet the username is not root, a sudo command is invoked.
 If sudo_password is set, the contents will be passed to sudo -S.